hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 The name of the attribute used in the index definition has to match the one used in the attributes configuration.

-It is allowed to define indexes with extraction arguments, as shown in the example below:
+Defining indexes with extraction arguments is allowed, as shown in the example below:

 ```xml
 <indexes>